 Proposed resolution for CID 6032, after line 41 of page 2292, add the following paragraph:

-The Page Period indicates the number of beacon intervals between successive beacons that carry the Page Slice element for the associated page.
-Transmission of page slices of a page may span over multiple DTIM periods.
+The page period is the number of beacon intervals between successive beacons that carry the Page Slice element for the associated page.
+Transmission of page slices of a page can span multiple DTIM periods.